Viatick-co/bms-android-sdk-public/README.md

         ViaBmsCtrl.openDeviceSite(url);
     }

+    @Override
+    public void onDestroy() {
+      super.onDestroy();

       // call when the main activity get destroyed,
       // only necessary to call if proximityAlert is
       // set to true
-    public void onDestroy() {
       ViaBmsCtrl.onDestroy();
     }
 }